SELENIUM AND THE ELK RIVER WATERSHED

 Is Elk Valley tap water safe to drink?

-Fernie gets most of its water supply from Fairy Creek, and tributary creeks have considerably lower selenium concentrations (~0.5 µg/L) as they are not typically affected by mining.
-During rare occasions when the water supply from Fairy Creek is not sufficient, a water well in James White Park is used for water.
+Fernie gets ~70% of its water supply from Fairy Creek, and tributary creeks have considerably lower selenium concentrations (~0.5-1.25 µg/L) as they are not affected by mining.
+When the water supply from Fairy Creek is not sufficient, a water well in James White Park is used for water.
 According to the City of Fernie, there are occasional exceedances of tap water above the 10 µg/L guideline, with 12 µg/L being recorded in 2023.
 Fernie drinking water reports are released here.
-The City of Fernie is currently exploring alternate water sources not impacted by the Elk River.
+While these concentrations are unlikely to have consequences, the City of Fernie is currently exploring alternate water sources not impacted by the Elk River.

 Sparwood gets its water supply from three wells.
 When monitoring showed that one of the wells had selenium concentrations above the BC drinking water guideline at certain times of the year, a new well was installed and the well with exceedances was shut down.
 Concentrations of selenium at all current water supply wells are consistently below the drinking water guideline and monitoring data show that the wells have little connectivity to the Elk River or Michel Creek (see District of Sparwood website for more information).